 Hyatt has a much smaller footprint in Orlando compared to Marriott with only 10 hotels in the area.
 While there aren’t any luxury hotels like Park Hyatt or Andaz, there are still some solid options for families.

 Hot Tip: Save on cash and use points instead!
-Check out our guide on boosting your Hyatt points balance.
+Check out our guide on boosting your World of Hyatt points balance.

-Just one mile from Universal, it is possible to walk to the park, but the hotel does offer a free shuttle as well.
+Just 1 mile from Universal, it is possible to walk to the park, but the hotel does offer a free shuttle as well.

 This hotel offers modern rooms with kitchenettes, a nice pool, and free breakfast for guests.

-If you want to pay with Hyatt points, a Studio Kitchenette Suite with 2 beds and a pullout sofa will cost you 12,000 World of Hyatt points per night.
+If you want to pay with World of Hyatt points, a Studio Kitchenette Suite with 2 beds and a pullout sofa will cost you 12,000 World of Hyatt points per night.

 Rates start around $140 per night.

 If you are getting in late or need to catch an early flight, the Hyatt Regency at MCO is a really nice option.

 The rooms have been recently renovated, offer Hyatt Grand Beds, and 65 inch TVs.
 So even though you are about 30 minutes from the parks, you will be very comfortable.